Finxit-IT-Solutions/finxit-blog/content/posts/2025-02-18-what-static-site-generator-should-you-use-for-your-blog.md

 However, something simply didn't feel exactly right with me.
 I can't really explain it, some parts felt a little bit outdated.
 A lot of the available free templates, for example, hadn't had any recent commits, sometimes for years.
 And as I wasn't to happy with my theme selection any way, I decided to explore more options.

 Don't get me wrong: `Jekyll` is by no means dead.
-It probably still is a fantastic static side generator, and if you are happy with it, you have no reason to migrate away from it.
+It still is a fantastic static side generator, and if you are happy with it, you have no reason to migrate away from it.

 ### Introducing Hugo